Wawaloli Beach Park Overview

 Natural Lava Shelf and Tide Pools

 As you look out onto the ocean’s expanse, you can see that the main beach area is protected from high surf by rock walls allowing for a shallow pool area to be filled with cool calm water.
 If the tide is out or there hasn’t been high surf for a while, the pool may be very shallow, more appropriate for wading than swimming.
-The small beach area is a fabulous place to explore, lounge and soak up the sun.
-Bring a beach chair and an umbrella to enjoy the golden sand between your toes while watching the planes take off and land.
+The small beach area is a fun place to explore, lounge and soak up the sun.
+Bring a beach chair and an umbrella to enjoy the sand between your toes while watching the planes take off and land.
 This is also a great spot to stop and watch the sunset.

 Facilities at Wawaloli Beach Park